The AI redundancy fallacy

 The reality: costs add up

 AI doesn't run for free.
 Every agent, every API call, every token consumed has a price.
 Cloud AI scales with usage: more volume, higher bills.
 Self-hosted AI needs infrastructure, power, and maintenance.
-Orchestration tools, integrations, support—it all mounts up.
+Orchestration tools, integrations, support.
+It all mounts up.

 Cut your workforce and you might save on salaries.
 But you're trading one cost for another.
 And you're losing something that doesn't show up on a P&L: the people who know how things actually work.